MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/service-scheduling-faq.md

 ## Is the new scheduling experience automatically available with the next Dynamics 365 Customer Service upgrade?

-Scheduling in Customer Service workspace is a customer-driven update.
+Scheduling in Customer Service Hub is a customer-driven update.
 You need to avail and enable the service scheduling package, which also includes the Universal Resource Scheduling (URS) functionality.

 [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Set up the scheduling experience](scheduling-experience.md)

 ## Is manual selection of resources supported in a service activity in the new scheduling experience?

-When you create a service activity, manual selection of resources isn't supported in the new scheduling experience in Customer Service workspace.
+When you create a service activity, manual selection of resources isn't supported in the new scheduling experience in Customer Service Hub.

 ## How do I install Core Service Scheduling from the Power Platform admin center?